Lost minor planet

 More than 700,000 minor planets have been observed, many of which must be considered lost due to insufficient observational data.

-A minor planet is "lost" when today's observers cannot find it, because its location is too uncertain to target observations.
+A minor planet is "lost" when contemporary observers cannot find it, because its location is too uncertain to target observations.
 This happens if the orbital elements of a minor planet are not known accurately enough, typically because the observation arc for the object is too short, or too few observations were made before the object became unobservable (e.g. too faint due to increasing distance, or too close to the Sun to view at night).

 By some definitions thousands, if not tens of thousands, of mostly small observed minor planets are lost.
 Some lost minor planets discovered in decades past cannot be found because the available observational data is insufficient for reliable orbit determination.
 With limited information astronomers cannot know where to look for the object at future dates.

 Lost objects are sometimes recovered when serendipitously re-observed by a later astronomical survey.
 If the orbital elements of the newly found object are sufficiently close to those of the earlier lost object, the two may be equated.
 This can be established by calculating backwards the "new" object's orbit (once it is firmly known) and checking past positions against those previously recorded for the lost object.
 This usually greatly extends the object's arc length, thus fixing the orbit much more precisely.
 The back-orbit calculations are especially tricky for lost comets because their orbits can be affected by non-gravitational forces, such as emission of jets of gas from the comet nucleus.
 Many previously lost asteroids (a type of minor planet) were rediscovered in the 1980s and 1990s, but many minor planets are still lost.